 NOAA has awarded Black Swift Technologies (BST) a contract to develop GPS-denied navigation, enabling Beyond Visual Line of Sight (BVLOS) operations for drones in GNSS-denied environments.
-With nearly 95,000 miles of domestic coastline, NOAA’s National Geodetic Survey faces a daunting task.
-Under current FAA regulations, unmanned aircraft system (UAS) operators are required to keep their aircraft within visual line of …
+With nearly 95,000 miles …

 ForestTECH’s Video Showcase section hit 50 videos